mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 We see that a complete error was propagated back to our main function, where we captured it in our match statement and could print it out to the console.

 Our simple examples demonstrate how Rust’s error handling enables cleaner code, where an application can elegantly handle the various conditions that calling an external function might produce.
-The `?` operator with the `Option` and `Result` enumerations allow for a very clean means of testing for errors, handling them appropriately, and not relying on mixing valid values and error codes.
+The `?` operator with the `Option` and `Result` enumerations allows for a very clean means of testing for errors, handling them appropriately, and not relying on mixing valid values and error codes.
 An ability to attach meaningful data to error conditions makes for more robust APIs.

+## But there's more!

-There is more – Rust’s standard libraries have a host of specific functions for managing error states and mapping library errors into user-defined values.
+Rust’s standard libraries have a host of specific functions for managing error states and mapping library errors into user-defined values.
 External libraries like the `thiserror` crate extend Rust's standard error handling.
 The `thiserror` crate provides an easy-to-use means of defining specific errors that look and feel exactly like the built-in error types that Rust defines: (example derived from `thiserror` on `docs.rs`)

 ``` rust
 use thiserror::Error;